BRASS provides support for asylum seekers and refugees in Bolton and offer:

 They provide life-saving treatment for individuals and families affected by all kinds of addiction including alcohol, drugs (prescribed and nonprescribed), gambling, gaming, sex and love, and some food-related disorders.

 For access their articles and videos, visit the website.

 Hey Girls gives a box of product away to girls and young women in the UK from low-income families for every one box that’s sold.

 Collecting sanitary products for homeless women in need.

-They have a large supply of period products in their storage facility, and have providing them to anyone who needs them (particularly drop-in centres, refuges, homeless shelters and food banks).
+Bloody Good Period are partnered with 40 asylum seeker drop-in centres around the country, helping provide sanitary products.
+They have a supply of period products in storage, and have providing them to anyone who needs them (particularly drop-in centres, refuges, homeless shelters and food banks).
 They are also supplying frontline NHS workers who are struggling to access period essentials.